Two people hiking Mount Kattanakken in Jostedalsbreen national park, Fjord Norway

 When you visit one of Norway's 47 national parks, you should leave no other trace behind than your gentle footsteps.

-The national parks are a sanctuary for many rare plants, reindeer, birds, and other species …
+The national parks are home to many rare plants, wild reindeer, birds, and other wildlife species.

-Join a guided safari to get a glimpse of the rare and intriguing musk ox in Dovrefjell.
+If you want to get close, join a guided safari to experience the rare and intriguing musk ox in Dovrefjell.

-Always stick to the marked path, like this one in remote Rago National Park in Salten, Northern Norway.
+Always stick to the marked trails, like this one in remote Rago National Park in Salten, Northern Norway.

 Here, you are guaranteed to experience solitude and being at one with nature!